 In the recent past, the Katie was discovered in the loft of a barn.
 Will Evans '13, crew team member and Milwaukee-Downer history enthusiast, found a listing for an antique racing shell on a website.
 Upon further inquiry, he discovered that this was formerly owned by Milwaukee-Downer College.
 After being contacted by the Lawrence Alumni Office, a group of Milwaukee-Downer alumnuae raised funds to have her restored.
 Upon restoration, it was decided that the boat should be displayed somewhere on the Lawrence University campus.
 The already existing Milwaukee-Downer Room and high ceilings made the library the best choice to display the Katie.

 Since the 1964 consolidation, Lawrence University has housed a variety of artifacts from Milwaukee-Downer College.
-Some well-known examples are the Teakwood Room and the handsome grandfather clocks in the library.
+Some well-known examples are the Teakwood Room in the Hurvis Center (formerly Downer Commons) and the handsome grandfather clocks in the library.
 For historical photos of the Milwaukee-Downer crew team, see our digital archives.
 For more information about the consolidation, see the Lawrence History page.

 Read the news release: "Rescued: A Student’s Curiosity Helps Bring Long-Lost Rowing Shell “Home”"

 For images from the installation of the Katie, see our photo set.